Our Services

 Helpful Resources

-Drowsy driving in older adults is dangerous and not a normal part of aging, with warning signs like heavy eyelids, lane drifting, and memory gaps; common causes include poor sleep, sleep apnea, sedating medications, and chronic conditions.
+Drowsy driving in older adults is dangerous and is not a normal part of aging.
+Warning signs include heavy eyelids, lane drifting, slowed reactions, and short-term memory gaps behind the wheel.
+Common causes include poor sleep quality, untreated sleep apnea, sedating medications (such as antihistamines, opioids, or sleep aids), and chronic conditions like diabetes, heart disease, or thyroid disorders.

-There are several factors to consider, and the next steps can be life-saving, from pulling over to nap to changing driving habits, reviewing medications, screening for sleep apnea, and talking with your doctor; see below for the full checklist, symptom details, and when to seek prompt care.
+The next steps can be life-saving: pull over to nap when drowsy, avoid driving at high-risk times (late night or after meals), review all medications with your pharmacist, get screened for sleep apnea, and talk with your doctor about underlying causes.
+See below for the full checklist, symptom details, and when to seek prompt care.

 Feeling like you can't stay awake while driving is more than frustrating—it can be dangerous.
 For senior drivers, daytime sleepiness behind the wheel is a serious safety issue that deserves attention, not embarrassment or denial.